Skip to main content

 Business Reports → Detail Page Sales and Traffic by Child Item reports the Buy Box percentage per ASIN over the selected period.
 To reconcile, filter to your top-revenue ASINs and average their Buy Box percentages; the result should track this gauge closely, allowing for the card’s sampling and caching.

 The live listing also shows whether you currently hold the featured offer, useful as a spot check on a specific ASIN.
-Timing and reporting-lag table:
+Timing and reporting-lag table: Why our number may legitimately differ from Seller Central: Cross-connector reconciliation against other connectors the same seller may run:

 Known limitations / merchant FAQs